paolosalvatori/blob-private-endpoint/README.md

 # Install Azure CLI
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash

-# Run nslookup to verify that the <storage-account>.dfs.core.windows.net public hostname of the storage account
+# Run nslookup to verify that the <storage-account>.dfs.core.windows.net
-# is properly mapped to <storage-account>.privatelink.dfs.core.windows.net by the privatelink.dfs.core.windows.net
+# public hostname of the storage account is properly mapped to
+# <storage-account>.privatelink.dfs.core.windows.net by the
-# private DNS zone and the latter is resolved to the private address by the A record
+# privatelink.dfs.core.windows.net private DNS zone and the latter is
+# then resolved to the private address by the A record
 nslookup $adlsServicePrimaryEndpoint

-# Run nslookup to verify that the <storage-account>.blob.core.windows.net public hostname of the storage account
+# Run nslookup to verify that the <storage-account>.blob.core.windows.net
-# is properly mapped to <storage-account>.privatelink.blob.core.windows.net by the privatelink.blob.core.windows.net
+# public hostname of the storage account is properly mapped to
+# <storage-account>.privatelink.blob.core.windows.net by the
-# private DNS zone and the latter is resolved to the private address by the A record
+# privatelink.blob.core.windows.net private DNS zone and the latter is
+# then resolved to the private address by the A record
 nslookup $blobServicePrimaryEndpoint

 # Login using the virtual machine system-assigned managed identity